RobDoan/homestars/backend/README.md

 ### Things should be improve when I have more time

-- **DRY**:
-    - `check_authorization` method
+- If I have more time, I will add a web socket service to notify and update chat messages.
 - Implement Revoke strategy for JWT token using Redis.
 Ideas: when user logout, the key should be stored in `denylist` of redis
 - Generate Swagger document
 - Data Consistency.
 When we delete a user, we only soft delete that user.
 Otherwise, the system can not find created user, and his messages.
 If we set `dependencies: destroy` for channels, it may cause problem: other users will lost chat history.
 - Move `PunditUser` to a class rather than user Struct inside Controller, it's hard and seems not correct to put there
 - Refactor `JoinedChannel` model.
 I did a mistake when naming it a little bit wrong, which causes problem in naming for list of channels that user has joined
 - Write `Dockerfile` better.
 - Add pagination for message list

 ### TODO

-- [x] 1.
-As a consumer of the API, I can persist my chat messages
+- [x] As a consumer of the API, I can persist my chat messages
-- [x] 2.
-As a consumer of the API, I can persist messages in specific channels I join.
+- [x] As a consumer of the API, I can persist messages in specific channels I join.
-- [x] 3.
-As a consumer of the API, I can see the list of all the available channels
+- [x] As a consumer of the API, I can see the list of all the available channels
-- [ ] 4.
-As a consumer of the API, I can receive gif suggestions
+- [ ] As a consumer of the API, I can receive gif suggestions
-- [ ] 5.
-As a consumer of the API, I can look up other users and channels
+- [ ] As a consumer of the API, I can look up other users and channels
-- [ ] 6.
-As a consumer of the API, I can see chat statistics of users and channels
+- [ ] As a consumer of the API, I can see chat statistics of users and channels